jtsorlinis/BlackJacks/README.md

 A benchmark that simulates thousands/millions of rounds of BlackJacks with basic strategy and card counting, and shows the results.

-Find individual README's in each language's folder
+Find individual READMEs in each language's folder